HamzyP/PropertyGame/README.md

 An idea I have is move all the saves to the database instead of a textfile which is evidently causing issues.
 Originally used a textfile for the save and a database for the user details to add complexity for a better mark.
 Now the goal is to actually get it functioning instead of for a better grade.

-- This is an early version of the program.
-The later version that works is lost so have to fix all the bugs/functionality.
-- Was built for computer science A-Level OCR project.

 - Furthermore, the entire game is in one file which makes it an absolute mess so I aim to separate files.